 Vincent has a master in law from the Université Catholique de Louvain and is a company lawyer, member of Belgian Institute for In-House Lawyers (IJE).

-Nathalie Dogniez is a Partner at PwC Luxembourg where she leads the Regulatory Team of the European AWM practice as well as the ESG practice.
+Nathalie Dogniez is a Partner at PwC Luxembourg where she leads the ESG Team of the European AWM practice.
 She has been servicing the asset management industry since 1989 and has developed regulatory expertise over topics such as UCITS, AIFMD and Money Market Funds Regulation as well as on ESG matters.

 She is involved in the Luxembourg Fund Association (“ALFI”), contributing to many working groups including the regulatory board and (co)‑chaining working groups such as UCITS eligible assets, AIFMD reporting and MMF Regulation.
 She is also member of the European Asset Management association (“EFAMA”) Standing Committee on Stewardship, Market Integrity, and ESG.
 She is a member of the